 Alfentanil NovaplusThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:

 This medicine is not right for everyone.
-Do not receive it if you had an allergic reaction to alfentanil or to other pain medicines, such as morphine.
+You should not receive it if you had an allergic reaction to alfentanil.

 How to Use This Medicine: